Two-yearly Pap smears have been replaced with a five- yearly Cervical Screening Test. We answer women’s important questions on the changes.

 The time between tests will change from two to five years

-A national screening register will be established, replacing the current State and Territory-based Pap smear registers.
+A national screening register has been established, replacing the former State and Territory-based Pap smear registers.
 Invitations and recall letters will be sent out to encourage participation

 New tests will be available on the Medicare Benefits Schedule (MBS).